jjlovaglio/FSND-Capstone-WinePort/README.md

 ## Introduction

-WinePort is a winery and winemaker booking site that facilitates the discovery and bookings of wines between local performing winemakers and wineries.
+WinePort is a winery and winemaker booking site that facilitates the discovery and bookings of wines between local winemakers and wineries.
 This site lets you list new winemakers and wineries, discover them, and list wines with winemakers as a winery owner.

-Your job is to build out the data models to power the API endpoints for the WinePort site by connecting to a PostgreSQL database for storing, querying, and creating information about winemakers and wineries on WinePort.

-## Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:

-* creating new wineries, winemakers, and creating new wines.
-* searching for wineries and winemakers.
-* learning more about a specific winemaker or winery.

-We want WinePort to be the next new platform that winemakers and  wineries can use to find each other, and discover new music wines.
-Let's make that happen!

 ## Tech Stack (Dependencies)

 ### 1. Backend Dependencies
-Our tech stack will include the following:

 * **virtualenv** as a tool to create isolated Python environments
  * **SQLAlchemy ORM** to be our ORM library of choice
  * **PostgreSQL** as our database of choice
  * **Python3** and **Flask** as our server language and server framework
- * **Flask-Migrate** for creating and running schema migrations You can download and install the dependencies mentioned above using `pip` as:
+ * **Flask-Migrate** for creating and running schema migrations

+You can download and install the dependencies mentioned above using `pip` as:
 ```
 pip install virtualenv